Cola Braised Korean Chicken

 Now, go and have your chicken man to cut up a whole chicken into pieces for you.
-If you don’t have a friendly chicken man to cut a whole chicken for you, use any combination chicken parts you like, boned-in pieces, pease!
+If you don’t have a friendly chicken man to cut a whole chicken for you, use any combination chicken parts you like, boned-in pieces, please!

 Here are the ingredients you need; soy sauce, cola (coke), rice wine, Korean corn syrup (optional, I ended up not using it), garlic, ginger, chilies, potatoes, carrots, onion, sweet potato noodles and chicken, of course.
 I trimmed the skin from the chicken pieces only because I am not a huge fan of skin.
 You don’t need to if you don’t care about it.

 First, soak the Korean sweet potato noodles (dangmyeon) in the warm water until ready to go.
 Set aside.

 Bring a pot of water to boil.
 Add the chicken and let the water to come up to boil again.
 Turn off the heat and remove the chicken from their hot bubble bath.